dp12/spacemacs/README.md

 ### progconfig

-Conveniences for everyday programming.
-Includes corral for paren/bracket wrapping and mode hooks for specific languages.
+Configurations for programming modes and related packages.

 ### mail